 There was significantly more data available for hydrocarbon fields (with identified, operational or depleted status) compared to saline aquifers, with four countries declaring good public data availability and all other countries indicating at least some public domain data (Figure 15).

-Data on saline aquifers was more difficult to access with four countries declaring good public data availability, two countries declaring no or poor data availability, and the remaining countries declaring some public data availability (Figure 16).
+Data on saline aquifers was more difficult to access with four countries declaring good public data availability, two countries declaring no or poor data availability, and the remaining countries declaring some public data availability (Figure 16 Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community ).
 Detailed data, such as well logs and seismic data, to further assess potential for hydrogen storage are available in several countries (Table 5 - France, Hungary, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Spain, Ukraine, UK) although sometimes these data have to be purchased, the raw data cannot be published, and in some cases there is an embargo period so that only older data can be accessed.
 In most countries, the data to carry out further assessments are held confidential, often by the company that owns the hydrocarbon field.